CommunistMountain/BalanceModFork/checklist.md

         <li>Damaged Stasis Pod: Cost from 30 to 0 (and thus sells for 0).</li>
         <li>Distraction Buoys: Cost from 55 to 40.</li>
         <li>Engi Med-bot Dispersal: Now works for your crew on enemy ships.
 Rarity from 0 to 2 (now available in stores and random rewards).
 Cost from 60 to 40.
 (TODO add to augment lists if needed)</li>
-        <li>Hacking Stun: Now also sets the cost of deploying Hacking drone from 2 back to 1.</li>
         <li>Lifeform Scanner: Rarity from 3 to 1.
 Cost from 40 to 20.</li>
         <li>Long-Ranged Scanners: Rarity from 1 to 3.</li>
         <li>Repair Arm: Scrap penalty from -15% to -5%.</li>